bisdn/bisdn.github.io/tools/debugging.md

 # Debugging

-For debug purposes, refer to this page for instructions in enabling the debug options in BISDN Linux.
+For debug purposes, refer to this page for instructions on enabling the debug options in BISDN Linux.

 ## Debug instructions